smartdevicelink/sdl_core_guides/docs/Software Architecture Document/Components View/index.md

   - *Responsibility*
     - Loads all .so files from specific directory, checking if they’re exporting required methods
     - Stores information about plugin capabilities
+    - Check's if plugin's is able to process RPC
   - *Relations*
     - Composed by ***Application Manager***
     - Composes ***Plugin***